alisi1989/Polaris/README.md

 ## Installation

 The Polaris package can be downloaded to users’ local computers by clicking on Polaris under "Releases" in our Github repository (https://github.com/alisi1989/Polaris).
-Alternatively, users can download the Polaris package from DropBox `(https://www.dropbox.com/scl/fo/2s6hm1owv26wivrn29saw/AGkE6YM91jp_DzJlgNScaSY?rlkey=pxe1i6ytbcsup7jv6h1q5fq3m&st=b1dyusit&dl=0)`.
-To unzip the file from GitHub (the same file from DropBox will be uncompressed), type `"unzip Polaris_main.zip"` at the command line prompt (typically indicated by a ">" symbol), and the uncompressed `"Polaris_Main"` folder will appear.
+Alternatively, users can download the Polaris package from DropBox `((https://www.dropbox.com/scl/fo/mlxizft5267vem9u62qkn/AAnM0qX923zPzQBlPX8iteM?rlkey=uezrp4t2waffpj0nmo1evr320&st=0vfb6rcu&dl=0)`.
+To unzip the file from GitHub (the same file from DropBox will be uncompressed), type `"unzip Polaris.zip"` at the command line prompt (typically indicated by a ">" symbol), and the uncompressed `"Polaris"` folder will appear.
 Using the command-line interface in the Terminal window, users will change the current working directory to the `"Panderas_Plots"` directory where the software is located.

 Users will need to ensure that the software is executable by running the following command: